Milad7774/Responsive-e-commerce-web-application/README.md

 ## V3.0 - Full Version with Admin Panel (Code Only)
 The V3.0 folder contains the complete application with PHP backend, admin panel, and image upload functionality.

-**Note:** V3.0 requires PHP hosting and cannot run on GitHub Pages.
-The code is available for review.
 ### Features in V2.0(No Admin Panel)
 - HTML CSS Javascript
 - Responsive design